JoseModi97/JoseModi97.github.io/_posts/2024-09-11-control-flow-in-dart.md

 - If Statement

-  -Executes a block of code if a specified condition is true.
+  Executes a block of code if a specified condition is true.

 ```dart
 // if statement outputs depending on a certain conditional expression
 void main() {